EC-USGS/pywatershed/README.md

 To install the software you will need Python 3.9 or 3.10.

-We currently recommend dependencies be installed with [Mamba](https://mamba.readthedocs.io/en/latest/) which will be much faster than Ananconda.
+We currently recommend dependencies be installed with [Mamba](https://mamba.readthedocs.io/en/latest/) which will be much faster than Ananconda (but the conda command can also be used).
 An environment containing all core and optional dependencies can be created from the project root with:

 ```
-conda env create -f environment.yml
+mamba env create -f environment.yml
 ```

 The `pywatershed` package is [available on PyPI](https://pypi.org/project/pywatershed/) and can be installed with: